georgep5/Jekyll-for-Job-Market/README.md

 - **Clean and Professional Design**: The Minimal Mistakes theme provides a simple, modern look that works well for academic profiles.
 - **Cost-Effective**: Hosted on GitHub Pages, this solution is completely free, allowing you to allocate your resources elsewhere in your life/job search.
 - **Customizable**: While maintaining a professional appearance, the template is flexible enough to reflect your individual academic identity.
-- **Easy to Implement**: The following instructions are detailed and user-friendly, making it accessible even for those with limited web development experience while also improving your coding schools.
+- **Easy to Implement**: The following instructions are detailed and user-friendly, making it accessible even for those with limited web development experience while also improving your coding skills.

 ## Getting Started